Air Conditioning Re-Gas and Repairs

 In some cases a simple recharge won't fix the problem and repairs or replacement parts may be needed.
-If this is the case we are able to carry out the work ourselves and have your car producing ice cold air in no time at all!
+If this is the case we are able to carry out the work ourselves in our Southampton based repair centre and have your car producing ice-cold air in no time at all!
 We will always tell you beforehand if we suspect that your air con needs further repair work and won't start anything without your approval.

 How often should my air conditioning be inspected?